smuecke/qubolite/README.md

 The method `brute_force` is implemented efficiently in C and parallelized with OpenMP.
 Still, for instances with more than 30 variables take a long time to solve this way.

+## Documentation

+The complete API documentation can be found [here](https://smuecke.github.com/qubolite).

 ## Version Log